StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 * remote script runner
 * python runner

-The protocol is line oriented which means you should see new data as soon a new line comes in.

 Inside the runners we explicitly disable stdout and stderr output buffering, but some scripts and programs use their own internal buffer which means that in some cases output might be slightly delayed depending on the size of the buffer used the underlying script / program.